matanabc/Rover-Project/README.md

 # Rover-Project
-code for raspberry and computer, with raspberry we control motors via gpio
+code for raspberry and computer, with raspberry we control motors via gpio, thir is java code who send in TCP protocol values to raspberry